-Do you require Special Authorization to take a General Education Elective this summer?
+Do you need authorization to register for a General Education Elective in the Fall?

-Please note that all general education electives for the summer term are being delivered ONLINE.
+Please note that all general education electives for the Fall term are fully ONLINE.

 Questions?
 Email gened [at] mohawkcollege.ca

-If you have any General Education concerns that are not addressed here, or if you would like further information regarding General Education Electives at Mohawk College, please see our General Education FAQ, General Education Exemptions FAQ and/or contact the General Education Coordinator at gened [at] mohawkcollege.ca.
+If you have any General Education concerns that are not addressed here, or if you would like further information regarding General Education Electives at Mohawk College, please see:

 Why do I have to take General Education courses?

 In accordance with requirements established by the Ministry of Colleges and Universities (MCU), General Education is a mandatory component of all Diploma and Advanced Diploma programs in Ontario.

 General Education courses are designed to broaden your education beyond the vocational learning outcomes for your program of study.
 By taking General Education courses it is hoped that you will develop greater self-awareness, become more knowledgeable about the diverse world around you, and better equipped to make thoughtful, creative, and positive contributions to the society in which you live.
 General Education courses will also help you in your future career because they strengthen your critical thinking, problem solving, and/or communication skills, all of which are highly desired by employers and essential for success in all workplaces.